Products

 It’s an important factor for business success or decline, as each customer interaction tends to be a positive or negative experience.
 A positive customer service experience will likely encourage repeat business and strengthen customer loyalty.

-In contrast, a negative experience can provoke doubt in a product, service, business, or brand creating the opposite effect of good customer service and, consequently, declining brand loyalty.
+In contrast, a negative experience can provoke doubt in a product, service, business, or brand, creating the opposite effect of good customer service and, consequently, declining brand loyalty.
 When you build customer loyalty, you also build brand equity, giving you an advantage over competitors.
 This achievement helps establish trust with consumers, who will likely be more trustful toward other products and services you present under the same brand name.

 The other benefit of providing exceptional customer service is building brand equity.
-Brand equity allows you to sell products and services at a premium since you have already proven your business can meet customers' needs successfully.
+Brand equity allows you to sell products and services at a premium since you have already proven that your business can meet customers' needs successfully.

 Teleservice agent and customers

-These days, many businesses are replacing human customer service with Artificial Intelligence (AI).
+Many businesses are replacing human customer service with Artificial Intelligence (AI).
 While this technology has its benefits, it can also be frustrating for customers who require specialized attention that AI can’t provide.

 Unlike a bot, you can listen to your customers' concerns and show empathy and patience.
 When customers are displeased, be prepared to handle the situation with empathy.
 Let the customer speak, and never interrupt or talk over them.
 Repeat their concerns to let them know you're listening.